GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 #### SensorsController

-__Usages:__ all tests done in Step 1 of the integration
-__Description:__  this stub simulate the interaction with the car sensors without using a real car for calling the CarController when a problem occurs.
+__Usages:__ all tests done in Step 1 of the integration that require this stub __Description:__  this stub simulate the interaction with the car sensors without using a real car for calling the CarController when a problem occurs.

 #### RideController, CarController, NavigationController

-__Usages:__ CPRES tests
-__Description:__ these drivers are used to call function on the presentation layer so the tests can be done in parallel.
+__Usages:__ CPRES tests that require this stub __Description:__ these drivers are used to call function on the presentation layer so the tests can be done in parallel.

 ## 5.3 Test Data

-We will populate the data base with fake users, cars, and safe areas. they will be generated in an automatic way with Arquillian
+We will populate the data base with fake users, cars, and safe areas. they will be generated in an automatic way with Arquillian.

 # 6 Effort spent